Mel Chin: 2010s-Present

 Chin has been included in the Asian American Arts Centre's art Asia America digital archive.
 In 2018, Chin created work for Philadelphia Contemporary's Festival for the People, that also included works by artists Michel Auder, Erlin Geffrard and Rikrit Tiravanija.

+Mel Chin's work was featured in the Spirit in the Land exhibition and catalog presented by the Nasher Museum of Art at Duke University and published by Duke University Press, respectively, in 2023.
+In 2024, the exhibition is traveling to the Pérez Art Museum Miami, Florida.

 Awards

 Mel Chin is the recipient of multiple awards including the US National Endowment for the Arts, New York State Council for the Arts, Art Matters, Creative Capital, and the Penny McCall, Pollock/Krasner, Joan Mitchell, Rockefeller and Louis Comfort Tiffany Foundations and Nancy Graves Foundation Award.
 He was a 2013 Artist-in-Residence at the McColl Center for Art + Innovation in Charlotte, NC.
 In 2010 he won a Fellow award granted by United States Artists.

 In 2010 Chin received the biennial Fritschy Culture Award from the museum Het Domein, Sittard the Netherlands.
 "The jury praises the unique way in which Chin, in many of his projects, creates a form of art in which participation and other forms of engagement are key.
 In awarding the Fritschy Culture Award 2010 to Mel Chin, the jury members emphasize the critical engaged nature of this prize and the expression of contemporary global issues."
 As part of the Fritschy Culture Award, Mel Chin exhibited a solo show at the museum Het Domein, titled "Disputed Territories".
+In 2019, Mel Chin was named a MacArthur Fellow.